skie/docs/docs/NotificationUI/index.md

 The NotificationUI plugin provides UI components for the CakePHP Notification system with real-time broadcasting support.
 It includes a modern notification bell widget with dropdown or side panel display modes.

-The plugin provides a modern notification bell widget with dropdown or side panel display modes, automatic polling for new notifications, real-time broadcasting support, and a complete JavaScript API for managing notifications.
+The plugin uses Alpine.js for reactive state management and provides a modern notification bell widget with dropdown or side panel display modes, automatic polling for new notifications, real-time broadcasting support, and a complete JavaScript API for managing notifications.

 <a name="installation"></a>
 ## Installation